japanistry.com

 The most basic usage of the connecting particle と is—wait for it—to connect things.
 When used to connect nouns we can translate と as “and” or “with”.
-In fact, と is the one particle for which it is truly difficult to give it a succinct name because its grammatical usages vary so widely.
+In fact, と is the one particle for which it is truly difficult to give a succinct name because its grammatical usages vary so widely.
 Here we will introduce its three main usages:

 1. To connect nouns and pronouns